Skip to content

 The tran_next/tran_prev doubly-linked list is per-transaction and separates root, class, and instance locks into three sub-lists.
 The single next pointer threads holders or waiters per-resource.
 One LK_ENTRY is in exactly one resource list (holder or waiter) and exactly one transaction list at any moment.

-Figure 2 — Dual-view threading
+Figure 4 — Dual-view threading (concrete)

-Figure 2 — Dual-view threading made concrete.
+Figure 4 — Dual-view threading made concrete.
 Top row: three per-transaction tables (LK_TRAN_LOCK 0/1/2), each pointing into its own inst_hold_list/class_hold_list/root_class_hold.
 Bottom box: the global hash table of LK_RES records, each with its own holder/waiter lists.
 The arrows from top to bottom and within the bottom group show that a single LK_ENTRY is reachable from both viewstran_next/tran_prev from the transaction side, next from the resource side.
 This is what lets release-at-commit walk one list and compatibility checks walk another, both in O(1) amortized.
 (Source: deck slide 35.)

 A single global struct holds: